jgarth/herstory/README.md

 Done and done.

+## But what about polymorphic associations?

+Define logs_changes on your polymorphic model, done.

 ## Contributing

 Yeah, sure!
 All I care about (except basic manners) are SPECS for any bugs you report or changes you want to introduce.
 The actual fix/implementation is a distant second to good SPECS!